TheDustyard/WHS-Help-Bot/README.md

 * [License](#License)

 # Tutorial
-This tutorial is aimed to get people started in using the WHS help bot.
+This tutorial is aimed to help people get started with the use of the WHS help bot.
-Please read each section carefully and feel free to submit a pull request [here](https://github.com/DusterTheFirst/WHS-Help-Bot/edit/master/README.md) if you have the ability to do so and have found a mistake in the documentation.
+Please read each section carefully and feel free to submit a pull request (a request for changes) [here](https://github.com/DusterTheFirst/WHS-Help-Bot/edit/master/README.md) if you have the ability to do so and have found a mistake in the documentation.